mattcabb/mib2std-toolbox/README.md

 1. Save new setting.

 ## MIB2Std-toolbox Installation
+1. Download the repository.
-1. Place all files in root directory of the SD card.
+1. Place content of the `CopyToSdCard` direcotry in root directory of the SD card.
-1. Turn the ignition on
+1. Turn the ignition on.
 1. Wait about 1 minute for the infotainment to fully boot up.
 1. Insert card to the SD1 port in the glovebox.
 1. Wait for `SD card 1: Software update` notification.